LuisS96/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/Bluetooth/README.md

 ### Architecture
 In order to create a Bluetooth system, the connection between a Master an a Slave device must be stablished.
 The moment this first connection is verified by the two devices, a piconect is created.

-The piconet is the most basic network in a Bluetooth system, it can contain a single Master and up to seven Slaves.
+The piconet is the most basic network in a Bluetooth system, it can contain a single master and up to seven slaves.
 Furthermore, the a collection of piconets interconnectd by slaves is called a scatternet.
-It is important to mention that the maximum amount of nodes in a net is 255.
+It is important to mention that the maximum amount of nodes in a Bluetooth net is 255.

+The master and slave design allows the manufacturers to produce low-cost Bluetooth chips.
+The main disadvantage of this design is that the slaves are only capable of doing what a master tells them to.

+It is important to mention that communication only occurs between a master and a slave, or a master and a master; no slave to slave communication is possible.

 ### Protocols
 - #### RFCOMM